Composting: Frequently Asked Questions

 How often should I turn my compost pile?

 A compost pile that is turned infrequently will still compost, but at a much slower rate.
-If you want accelerate the process, turn it every four days, but more frequently than that is not recommended.
+If you want to accelerate the process, turn it every four days, but more frequently than that is not recommended.

 Are special additives required?

-In cases, where the feedstock is too dense to permit proper air flow or is too moist, as in the composting of grass clippings, it is no uncommon to add a bulking agent, such as wood chips, paper, cardboard or dry leaves to provide structure and to allow for proper air flow.
+In cases, where the feedstock is too dense to permit proper air flow or is too moist, as in the composting of grass clippings, it is not uncommon to add a bulking agent, such as wood chips, paper, cardboard or dry leaves to provide structure and to allow for proper air flow.
 The amount of bulking agent required is usually determined based on experience.
 Inoculating the feedstock with Earth Smart's Compost Starter microbes will also overcome this problem.